 The Art of Storytelling: Plains Indian Perspectives (K-12).
 These materials are designed to provide you and your students with an exciting way to incorporate Indian Education for All into your art curriculum.
 The material includes grade-appropriate lesson plans which are aligned with the Essential Understandings and the Montana Art Content Standards; three PowerPoint presentations, one focused on winter counts and two about ledger art (one of which is designed for grades K-6 and the other for grades 7-12); and additional material that explores winter counts and biographical art.

+NEW!
 “Russell on Indians” (grades 7–12) explores the topic of stereotypes, especially about Indians.
 After class discussion, students will examine several Russell paintings during a “gallery walk” to explore how the artist did and did not reinforce Indian stereotypes.

 A Beautiful Tradition: Ingenuity and Adaptation in a Century of Plateau Women's Art (Designed for 4th-12th) These materials are designed to provide you and your students with an exciting way to study this colorful art form while incorporating Indian Education for All in your classroom.
 There are three grade-appropriate versions of this curriculum: fourth/fifth grade, middle school, and high school.
 These interdisciplinary units include grade appropriate lesson plans, aligned with the Essential Understandings; PowerPoint presentations; worksheets; and other material that explores this remarkable art form.